LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/declaring-a-class.rst

 .. index:: ! constructor

-Note how defining a class differs from defining a function:
+Note how declaring a class differs from declaring a function:

 #.
 The keyword ``constructor``.
 This is a special method for creating objects
    of the same type, and it assigns the key/value pairs.